Health Sciences/Jubilee station

-Health Sciences/Jubilee station is an Edmonton Light Rail Transit station in Edmonton, Alberta, Canada.
+Health Sciences/Jubilee station is an Edmonton LRT station in Edmonton, Alberta, Canada.
 It serves both the Capital Line and the Metro Line.
 As of 2021, it is the southern terminus of the Metro Line.
 It is a ground-level station located at 114 Street at 83 Avenue on the University of Alberta's main campus.

 History

 Health Sciences station opened on January 3, 2006, and was the second LRT station built on the south side of the North Saskatchewan River.
 It was also the first above ground station to be built since Clareview station which opened in 1981 and the first station built as part of the Capital Line's South expansion which added five new stations and 7.8 km of track to the system by 2010.

 Station layout

 The station has a 124-metre long centre loading platform that can accommodate two five-car LRT trains at the same time, with one train on each side of the platform.
 The platform is exactly nine metres wide.
+At the time of opening, the platform was 101-metre long but was extended 23 metres in 2010 to accommodate five-car trains.
+A tail track located south of the station allows three-car Metro Line trains to terminate and reverse directions but the platform is off-limits to the public.

-An enclosed pedway system that connects the station with the Edmonton Clinic Health Academy, Kaye Edmonton Clinic and University of Alberta Hospital opened in June 2013.
+An enclosed pedway system that connects the station with the Edmonton Clinic Health Academy, Kaye Edmonton Clinic and University of Alberta Hospital began construction in January 2012 and opened in June 2013.

 The station's platform features text etched into the glass walls and footprint impressions in the concrete as part of the public art piece "I Witness" by Holly Newman.

-The station has one termination track that allows Metro Line trains to terminate, the platform is off-limits to the public.
-The platform allows one 3 car Metro Line train to terminate/reverse.